favish/drupal-gatsby/README.md

 This is a very basic starter project with everything included to quickly mess around with a Drupal powered Gatsby site.

+Project is inspired by [this blog post from Evolving Web](https://evolvingweb.ca/blog/decoupling-drupal-gatsby)

 **This is *not* intended for use in production.
 At the very least, the included `settings.php` would need to be updated.**

 ## Requirements